DAY FIVE

 For the reindeer, we gathered in the morning, fully suited up, and hopped in a van to drive a short way to the farm.

-When we arrived, we met our Sámi host and owner of the reindeer farm, dressed in their traditional clothing, who gave us a little overview of the place before taking us to meet the animals.
 This is the heart of Sámi culture, Europe’s only recognized indigenous population, and you can see the influence all over the area.
-Needless to say, I knew nothing about this culture before this trip, and it was so interesting to learn about them!
+Needless to say, I knew nothing about this culture before this trip, and it was so interesting to learn about their history and way of life!

-One thing I didn’t know is that none of these reindeer are wild – they have plenty of room to wander about, but they all belong to someone’s farm, sort of like people have cows and horses on large stretches of land in the US.
+When we arrived, we met our Sámi host and owner of the reindeer farm, dressed in their traditional clothing, who gave us a little overview of the place before taking us to meet the animals.
+One thing I didn’t know is that none of these reindeer are wild – they have plenty of room to wander around, but they all belong to someone’s farm, sort of like people have cows and horses on large stretches of land in the US.

-Speaking of a peaceful atmosphere… we learned that these are all male reindeer, as it was birthing season and the females were all with their new calfs, in a totally separate part of the farm.
+Speaking of a peaceful atmosphere… we learned that these are all male reindeer, as it was birthing season and the females were all with their new calves, in a totally separate part of the farm.
 They’re kept separate because there’s a husky farm nearby, and the constant noise of the huskies really disturbs them to the point of prompting a lot of miscarriages!
 When we got to meet the dogs two days later, I finally understood this, as they’re so excited to run that they make a hilariously loud racket.

 After spending time out on the forest, we walked over to a little cottage where we sat down for a while to enjoy a warm berry juice that was heated in a kettle on the fire, and learn more about the Sámi culture.